CodingLife1024/High-Frequency-Trading/README.md

 ## Overview

-This repository is designed for educational purposes and to serve as a foundation for developing more complex trading strategies and risk management tools.
-Each model is implemented in Python and includes example usage and basic parameter calibration.
+This repository is designed for practise and documentation of my learning processes (learning About trading algorithms).

 ## Models